 But, no product is perfect.
 A small number of people will have sensitivity issues to this natural product.
 There are many different skin types and sometimes you have to experiment a bit to find the perfect one for you.

-Consider adding this completely natural wax to your skin care regime and enjoy the benefits that beeswax has to offer.
-Some studies report that it may help control eczema and other skin irritations.
+Consider adding this completely natural wax to your skin care regime and enjoy the benefits it has to offer.
+Some studies report that it may help control eczema and psoriasis.

 The value of beeswax goes way beyond making beeswax candles – though you can do that to!
 If you don’t currently have any on hand, I suggest you search out a bar and begin to explore the possibilities.
-You can make some great inexpensive beeswax gifts!
+You can make some great inexpensive beeswax gifts.
+Do you have any friends with cracked heels?
+LOL.